 A Story of Welcome and Friendship

-I want to take you back to a moment that made a difference.
+Let’s go back to a moment that made a difference.
 A young German man, bewildered and barely an hour ashore from his steamship, approached the International House reception desk to check in.
-A fellow resident noticed the newcomer and, without hesitation and with disarming kindness, he brought him into the community.
+A fellow resident noticed the newcomer and, without hesitation and with disarming kindness, brought him into the community.

 He saw me struggling at the desk to say who I was and he came up to me.
 “Let me help you,” he said.
 “I heard you speaking and I’m from Germany myself.
 I’m Wolfgang Saxon … ”